conterra/mapapps-related-tables/src/main/js/bundles/dn_relatedtables/README.md

                         ]
                     }
                 ],
-                // only show relationship layers 1 and 4
+                // only show relationships 1 and 4
                 "displayedRelationships": [1, 4],
                 "relationshipTemplates": {
                     "1": {